JW3148/Statistics/LDA&QDA.md

 Advantage:
 - Can be easily applied to cases where there are more than two response classes
 - Good when X is approximately normal in each of the classes
+- LDA are closely related to Logistic regression in that both can reduce to same model formulation, when the normal assumptions and shared covariance assumption are valid, it can outperform Logistic regression

 Disadvantages:
 - LDA is trying to approximate the bayes classifer, which is trying to find the lowest TOTAL error rate,